Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: Hunting the Last
+Cover Art: Hunting the Last Great Pirate

 Hunting the Last Great Pirate: Benito de Soto and the Rape of the Morning Star

-By Michael E. A. Ford
+by Michael E. A. Ford

 Pen & Sword, 2020, ISBN 978-1-52676-930-5, UK £25.00 / US $39.95

-Also available in e-book formats
+Also available in other formats

-The day pirates attacked the Morning Star was the start of a horrific and nearly fatal experience for most of the passengers and crew of this barque, but like all stories it begins long before 19 February 1828.
+The day pirates attacked Morning Star was the start of a horrific and nearly fatal experience for most of the passengers and crew of this barque, but like all stories it begins long before 19 February 1828.
 Although pirates had plagued British shipping for most of the decade, the Royal Navy lacked sufficient resources to protect commercial ventures and suppress piracy.
 One safeguard was to sail in a convoy protected by a warship, yet even this did not guarantee a merchantman reached port.
 The vessel set sail only to vanish.
 All those left behind knew was that she never arrived at her destination.
 Such was the fate of the packet ship Topaz.
 Evidence suggests that she fell victim to pirates rather than being lost because of weather or a lack of seaworthiness.
 Unlike her, Morning Star limped into port and word spread.

 The pirates of this generation were mostly of Spanish or Portuguese descent and many came from western colonies.
 Their motto seemed to follow the adage, “Dead men tell no tales.”
 Benito de Soto certainly heeded that advice.
 He, like many pirates, came from a murky background.
 Whether childhood friends or fellow pirates, he and Nicholas Fernandez banded together to steal a schooner and went on the account in 1824.
 Since Commodore David Porter and his American naval squadron were hunting down pirates in the Caribbean, de Soto and his men sailed to richer waters, which led them to cross paths with Morning Star.
-The barque – built by Quakers and captained by a man of that religion – was the ideal target for de Soto.
+The barque, built by Quakers and captained by a man of that religion, was the ideal target for de Soto.
 She carried an enticing cargo.
 Her sluggishness slowed down the convoy until the escort ship abandoned her to protect the rest of the ships.
 Most importantly, not a single cannon guarded her decks or the fifty-three men, women, and children on board.

-Review Copyrighted ©2021 Cindy Vallar
+Review Copyright ©2021 Cindy Vallar

 Home